yeswici/FuzzyAI/README.md

 ```

 ## Persisting Your Settings
 To save your configuration, you can create a JSON-formatted config file where the keys correspond to the long-form command-line flags.
-For an example, see [config_example.json](config_example.json):
+For example, see [config_example.json](config_example.json):
 ```json
 {
   "model": [